Stability of Gibbs Posteriors from the Wasserstein Loss for Bayesian Full Waveform Inversion: Introduction

 Most current FWI studies have focused on how to efficiently and accurately solve the data-fitting problem.
 However, the recorded data often contain various types of noise that affect the accuracy of inversion~\cite{tarantola2005inverse}.
 For example, common sources of noise include the surface upon which the survey was performed, the instruments of receiving and recording, and the noise generated by the induced seismicity~\cite{oropeza2011simultaneous}.
 As a result, the resolution analysis and uncertainty quantification of the predictions are essential aspects~\cite{gouveia1998bayesian,fichtner2011resolution}.
 Bayesian inference provides a systematic way to quantify uncertainties for geophysical inverse problems~\cite{zhu2016bayesian,dashti2016bayesian}.
 A realistic noise model is an essential a priori for Bayesian inversion of geophysical data, and the likelihood function is also partially determined by choice of the noise model.
 However, quantification of the noise model is nontrivial, and the common additive Gaussian assumption might not be enough to characterize the real uncertainty~\cite{motamed2019wasserstein}.

 The shape and curvature of the likelihood surface represent information about the stability of the estimates, whose analogy in the deterministic approach of solving FWI is the objective function in PDE-constrained optimization.
 The oscillatory and periodic nature of waveforms leads to the main challenge of local minima, which can be significantly mitigated by a recently introduced class of objective functions from optimal transport~\cite{EFWass,engquist2016optimal,W1_2D,yang2017application}.
 Attractive properties such as the convexity and insensitivity to noise have been theoretically studied in~\cite{yangletter, yang2019analysis,ERY2019}.
 Since optimal transport studies probability measures, the use of the Wasserstein metrics as criteria is natural in statistical inference~\cite{bernton2017inference,sommerfeld2018inference}, particularly in the Bayesian setting~\cite{el2012bayesian}.
 In~\cite{motamed2019wasserstein}, the quadratic Wasserstein metric was first used in Bayesian seismic inversion as the likelihood function.
 This work, together with the success of optimal-transport based metrics in deterministic FWI, motivates us to further analyze the Wasserstein metric under the framework of Bayesian seismic inversion~\cite{zhu2016bayesian,izzatullah2019bayesian}.
-In particular, we are interested in the noise model the likelihood considers, and the potential benefits that could be achieved in sampling and uncertainty quantification.
+Compared to~\cite{motamed2019wasserstein}, there are three new contributions to this field from our paper.
+First, we theoretically study the underlying noise model assumption on the data by choosing the quadratic Wasserstein metric as the likelihood function.
+Second, we prove the existence and stability of the corresponding posterior distributions, which are formally solutions to Bayesian inverse problems.
+The benefits of choosing the Wasserstein likelihood stand out from the stability estimates because of its robustness to the high-frequency noise.
+The noise robustness traces back to both the asymptotic connection~\cite{otto2000generalization} and the non-asymptotic connection~\cite{peyre2018comparison} between the quadratic Wasserstein metric and the negative Sobolev seminorm.
+The conclusion in this paper is consistent with the analysis of using the quadratic Wasserstein metric in general deterministic inverse data matching problems~\cite{ERY2019}.
+Third, the numerical examples illustrated here consider the nonlinear inversion of the velocity parameter, which is discretized into thousands of variables.
+The number of unknowns here is much larger than the ones in~~\cite{motamed2019wasserstein}.